-If you or someone you love suffers from emphysema or another form of COPD, there are a number of things you can do to halt the progression of your disease and protect yourself from further complications: A number of lifestyle and home remedies can help you to live the best life possible with your diagnosis.
+If you or someone you love is living with emphysema or another form of COPD, there are a number of things you can do to halt the progression of your disease and protect yourself from further complications: A number of lifestyle and home remedies can help you to live the best life possible with your diagnosis.

 - Stop Smoking